- About the web interface controls

 - Disabled: This mode means a rule is inactive.
 HTTP requests that match a rule will flow directly to your origin.

-The rule search box allows you to search for a specific rule using the rule ID.
+The rule search box allows you to search for a specific rule using the rule ID or keyword.
 The result is shown in the Rule View.

 The category filters allow you to view the different types of rules currently configured on your WAF.
 Filters can be combined.